savitagup/901NodeIntro-1/Demos/Ch04-FileAccess/fs-demos/2fs-promises/README.md

     });
     ```

-1. Use `npm install` to get the dependencies and then use the node command to run the saved `promise-read.js` file.
+1. Use `npm install` to get the dependency.

+1. Read through each file one at a time, reading for understanding and then executing, making note of any changes to the system - and the order of console.log statements